scouten/ericscouten.travel/content/2024/05-12+east-coast/05-roosevelt-island/index.md

 bounds = {sw = [40.749, -73.963], ne = [40.769, -73.943]}
 cover = "es-4655-029"
 cover_cdn_key = "img/v1/2024/05/es-4655-029"
+cover_alt = "The Midtown Manhattan skyline seen across the East River from Roosevelt Island under a cloudy morning sky, with the United Nations Secretariat building, the Chrysler Building, and other skyscrapers rising above a waterfront promenade lined with trees.
+A rocky shoreline appears in the foreground."
 +++

 Lisa suggested I explore [Roosevelt Island](https://www.nyctourism.com/new-york/manhattan/roosevelt-island/) while I was in NYC.
 Today is my last day in the city and I made some time before heading out to do so.
 I found an island that was clean and quiet and mostly residential, with some great views across the East River to the larger parts of the city: